Living room in Brisa Alacant apartment in Gran Alacant

 Cost: from 10–25 EUR per week (basic) to 30–60 EUR (extended with cancellation and sports).
 Use insurance comparison websites to find the best deals quickly.

-Our Brisa Alacant apartment in Gran Alacant on the Costa Blanca is available for long-term stays (minimum 11 nights) — ideal for remote workers, digital nomads, families on extended stays, or relocation purposes.
+Our Brisa Alacant apartment in Gran Alacant on the Costa Blanca is available to book — ideal for remote workers, digital nomads, families on extended stays, or relocation purposes.

 • Transparent prices with no hidden fees